cumulative-revelations/DataMirror/README.md

   LinkedIn (https://www.linkedin.com/pulse/how-download-your-linkedin-archive-judy-schramm/) <br/>
   PS: Do not Change anything in the downloaded data files, do not change the name, do not Unzip, and do not Unzip then zip the   file, you keep them as they are, It's very important.
 - Download or Clone the current Github repository called "DataMirror".
-- Put your downloaded Social Media data files in the folder: Local_Path_to_DataMirror/DataMirror/script/dataSource
+- Put your downloaded Social Media data zipped files in the folder: Local_Path_to_DataMirror/DataMirror/script/dataSource
 - Then, in a terminal, run the following shell file to setup DataMirror:  <br/> sudo sh DataMirror_setup_X.sh  <br/>
   With X as linux or macos.